 - They do not eat or drink any product derived from animals, including meat and dairy

-- They do not consume fish, honey, egg whites, or beer and wine clarified with animal products (by contrast, all of these food items are compliant with the OMS program)
+- They do not consume fish, honey, egg whites, or beer and wine clarified with animal products (by contrast, all of these food items are compliant with the Overcoming MS program)

-- They may eat fried foods, vegan-friendly ‘junk' food, processed meat substitutes, or foods made with coconut — all of which are not recommended on the OMS program
+- They may eat fried foods, vegan-friendly ‘junk' food, processed meat substitutes, or foods made with coconut — all of which are not recommended on the Overcoming MS program

 The Overcoming MS diet